apparebit/demicode/README.md

 ## Versions

+  - **v1.0.0** (2023/09/??):
+      - Support grapheme cluster segmentation according to Unicode 15.1 and 15.0.
+      - Tabulate bit size of Unicode properties, alternative groups of required properties for `--stats`.
-  - **v1.0.0** (2023/09/??): `--stats` now tabulates its counts in more than one way.
-The internal interface for UCD data has been updated for generic access to properties.
+      - Update internal interface for UCD data to favor generic access to properties.
   - **v1.0.0b1** (2023/09/12):
       - In interactive mode, render every page from scratch, taking terminal size into account.
 This enables paging forward *and* backward.
 On Linux